tdiesler/nessus-cardano/README.md

 # Nessus Cardano

-Nessus Cardano explores various technical aspects of [Cardano](https://cardano.org).
+With Nessus Cardano we explore, praise, comment, contribute to various technical aspects of [Cardano](https://cardano.org).
 This is our contribution to "Making The World Work Better For All".

-Initially, we'd like to focus on a "container first" approach for Cardano nodes.
+Initially, we focus on a "container first" approach for the Cardano node.

 ## Running a Relay Node